Pat Toomey: Social issues

-Toomey opposes abortion access.
+Toomey is anti-abortion.
 While running for the Senate in 2010, he said he supports legislation to ban abortions and jail sentences for doctors who perform them.
 As a senator, Toomey voted for a bill that would have banned abortions after 20 weeks with no exceptions for the health of pregnant women and girls and new limits in cases of rape and incest.
 In January 2020, Toomey also signed an amicus brief urging the US Supreme Court to overturn several of its past rulings protecting abortion rights, including Roe v.
 Wade.
 When he first ran for Congress in 1998, Toomey said he believed abortion should be legal only in the first trimester.

 Toomey voted to reauthorize the Violence Against Women Act in 2013.

 In March 2015, Toomey voted for an amendment to establish a deficit-neutral reserve fund to allow employees to earn paid sick time.

 In July 2020, Toomey joined fellow Republican Senator Mitt Romney in condemning Trump's decision to commute Roger Stone's sentence, saying that while Trump "clearly has the legal and constitutional authority to grant clemency for federal crimes," commuting Stone's sentence was a "mistake" due in part to the severity of the charges against him and that "Attorney General Bill Barr stated he thought Mr. Stone's prosecution was 'righteous' and 'appropriate' and the sentence he received was 'fair.'"